codepath/android_guides/Debugging-Exceptions-within-your-App.md

 Don't worry!
 This is normal and there's a specific set of steps you can take to solve this.
 Refer to the guide below or [these debugging slides](https://docs.google.com/presentation/d/1DUigTm6Uh43vatHkB4rFkVVIt1zf7zB7Z5tpGTy2oFY/edit#slide=id.g38d66bc5a_0175) for more a detailed look at debugging crashes and investigating unexpected problems with your app.

+### Debugging Mindset

+As an Android developer, you'll need to cultivate a "debugging mindset" as well as build up "defensive practices" that make writing robust code more likely.
+In addition, you'll often find yourself in the role of a coding investigator in order to understand where and why an app is crashing or not working as expected.
+A few key principles about debugging are captured below:

+* Just because a program runs, doesn’t mean it’s doing what you expected.
+This class of issues are known as runtime errors.
+This is contrast to compile-time errors which prevent an app from running which are usually easier to fix.
+* Think of debugging as an opportunity to fill gaps in knowledge.
+Debugging is an opportunity to understand your app better than you did before and hopefully sharpen your ability to write correct code in the future by programming defensively.
+* Debugging is a vital part of the software development process.
+Often you may find yourself on some days spending more time debugging crashes or unexpected behavior then writing new code.
+This is entirely typical.

+### Debugging Principles

+The following high-level principles should be applied when faced with an unexpected app behavior during investigation:

+* **Replicate**.
+Convince yourself that there is an issue in the code that can be repeatedly reproduced by following the same steps.
+Before assuming the code is broken, try restarting the emulator and re-building the app.
+* **Reduce**.
+Try to isolate or reduce the code surrounding the issue and figure out the simplest way to reproduce what’s occurring.
+Comment out or remove extraneous code that could be complicating the issue.
+* **Research**.
+If you are running into a major unexpected issue, you are probably not alone.
+Search Google for the behavior using any descriptive identifiers.
+Visit the issue tracker for the component you are seeing issues with.
+Search [stackoverflow](http://stackoverflow.com/) for posts about the same issue.

+## Debugging Procedure

+Let's get started fixing the app's crash!
+The basic steps for diagnosing and resolving a crash are outlined below:

+1. Find the final exception stack trace within the Android Monitor (logcat)
+2. Identify the exception type, message, and file with line number
+3. Open the file within your app and find the line number
+4. Look at the exception type and message to diagnose the problem
+5. If the problem is not familiar, google around searching for answers
+6. Make fixes based on the proposed solutions and re-run the app
+7. Repeat until the crash no longer occurs

+First off though when you see the crash dialog, **don't press OK** on the dialog when you see that error until **after you've already went through these steps above**.

 ### Setting Up Error Filter

 First, within Android Studio, be sure to setup your Android Monitor to filter for "Errors" only to reduce noise: